mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/15Five-priorities-connector.md

 **Your security credentials have expired for this session.
 Please go back and sign in again with your App key and app secret.**

-redential information has expired.
+Credential information has expired.
 Create a new key in 15Five integrations setting and copy the latest access token from the setting tab in 15Five to authenticate.

 **Invalid credentials detected.
 Please check the credential info and check the permission scopes of the 15Five App.**